msalibian/STAT406/Lecture11/README.md

 or Section 7.2 of:

 > Ripley, Brian D. (1996).
 Pattern recognition and neural networks.
 Cambridge University Press

+Both books are available in electronic form from the UBC Library.

 We now use the function `tree::tree()` to fit the same regression tree as above.
 Note that the default stopping criteria in this implementation of regression trees is different from the one in `rpart::rpart()`, hence to obtain the same results as above we need to modify the default stopping criteria using the argument `control`: